albertdow/jupyterlab-conda-tutorial/README.md

 (https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
 or do what I propose next:

-Basically you need to download the relevant installer, so I would get the `Miniconda Linux 64-bit` and copy this into lx02, and run there with
+Basically you need to get the relevant installer and install it.
-`bash Miniconda2-latest-Linux-x86_64.sh`.
-I recommend doing this in `/vols/build/` as there is more space.
+I recommend doing this in `/vols/build/` as there is more space:

     wget https://repo.anaconda.com/miniconda/Miniconda2-latest-Linux-x86_64.sh

 and then run it with

-    bash <local_path>/Miniconda2-latest-Linux-x86_64.sh
+    bash Miniconda2-latest-Linux-x86_64.sh

+and follow instructions.

 Then you can create a new virtual environment with